365businessdev/docs/docs/en-us/365-business-sanction-screen/sanction-screen-whatis.md

 ![365 business Sanction Screen - Data Catalogs](/assets/images/365-business-sanction-screen/sanctionscreen.data-catalog.en-US.png)

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #FF0000; --fa-primary-color: #111111; --fa-secondary-opacity: 0.7"></i> <strong>Good to know:</strong> 365 business Sanction Screen allows the control of the sanction lists or data catalogs to be checked, depending on the individual requirements of the company.<br>
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong> 365 business Sanction Screen allows the control of the sanction lists or data catalogs to be checked, depending on the individual requirements of the company.<br>
     For more information, see <a href="data-sources.md">here</a>.
 </div>

-### See Also
+# See Also

 - [Step-by-Step Guide](get-started.md)
 - [Setup](setup.md)